The 10 Poorest Cities In Ohio For 2023

 More on East Liverpool: Data | Crime | Cost Of Living

-East Liverpool places as the seventh poorest city in Ohio.
+East Liverpool ranks as the sixth poorest place in the Buckeye State.

 Ashtabula, OH